AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   using ``pytest-xdist``.
 - temporary fix for opencv not finding conan gflags for opencv sfm lib on windows.
 See the discussion at `<https://github.com/conan-community/community/issues/210>`_
-- Updated :ref:`fswModuleTemplate` to include a message I/O figure and move it's message definition to ``simMessages``
+- Updated :ref:`cModuleTemplate` to include a message I/O figure and move it's message definition to ``simMessages``
 - Updated the documentation of :ref:`Folder_mrpPD` to the RST format
 - Updated the documentation of :ref:`Folder_mrpSteering` to the RST format
 - At long last, 🍾, created :ref:`GravityGradientEffector`  which can simulate the gravity gradient torque acting on a